Your basket is currently empty!

-Dignity at Work training provides the knowledge needed to identify and positively address behaviours associated with workplace bullying and harassment.
+Online Dignity at Work course designed for all staff.
+The training provides the knowledge needed to keep your workplace free from bullying and harassment.

-Everyone has the right to be treated with dignity and respect in their workplace.
-Upholding this right at all levels in your organisation is your legal duty as an employer under the Equality Act 2010.
+Everyone at work has a right to be treated with dignity and respect.
+Upholding this right at all levels in your organisation is an employers duty under the Equality Act 2010.

 Participants develop an understanding of the importance of dignity, equality, and diversity, gaining insights into the legal frameworks and policies that underpin these principles.